-A menstrual cup is a reusable silicon cup that is inserted into your vagina to collect blood.
+A menstrual cup (Amazon link) is a reusable silicon cup that is inserted into your vagina to collect blood.
 It is proven to be safer than tampons (which come with a risk of Toxic Shock Syndrome) and works really well.
 The best thing is that one menstrual cup lasts about 5 years!
 The cup doesn’t take up much space either, so you just need one item for all of your menstrual hygiene preps.

 3. Take a Self Defense Class

 Females are often seen as easy targets because they are perceived as weak.
 Show attackers that they are wrong by destroying them with a strong blow to the vagus nerve or a Krav Maga groin kick!
 Make sure that the self defense class is specifically tailored to women.
 You’ll probably make some new friends there too!